06hong/analytics-challenge/README.md

 # analytics-challenge

 An open data set and challenge to test exploratory data analysis skills of an analyst.
-In this repo, you'll find the data and instructions for this challenge.
+In this repo, you'll find the data and instructions for an assignment.

 ## Challenge 1:  Marketing Mix Assessment

-This challenge will test your skill in understanding the relationships between marketing investment and an outcome variable (in this case sales.)
+This challenge will test your skill in understanding the relationships between marketing investment and an outcome variable.
 For this challenge, please use the file called mmm.csv in the data folder.

 ### About the data:

-This data contains sales and marketing expenditure data for 2 years in an unknown industry.
-Each row represents a week, but the continuity of the time periods between rows are unknown.
+mmm.csv contains sales and marketing expenditure data for 2 years in an unknown industry for an unknown product.
+Each row represents a week.
 This is the only file the client has provided us.
 This data is assumed to be continuous, weekly data for 2 years - 104 weeks total.

 These are the only facts shared about the columns of data: